FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiProfiledPID.md

 Once you've finished tuning you're done with this task!

 ### Rotate the Robot to a Specified Angle
 This is very similar to the *DriveDistanceProfiled* command in that it uses a *TrapezoidProfile* to make the turn.
 To create a *ProfiledPIDCommand* in VSCode right click under the commands folder and select *Create a new class/command*.
-Then select **ProfiledPIDCommand (New)** from the drop down list.
+Then select **ProfiledPIDCommand** from the drop down list.
 Call the command *TurnToAngleProfiled*.
 We'll modify this command to smoothly turn the robot to a specified angle.
 Here's a pictorial representation of how we need to setup our *ProfiledPIDController*.

 ![PID Command](../../images/Romi/Romi.043.jpeg)